hypertidy/lazysf/README.md

 The goal of lazysf is to provide interactive delayed read of GDAL vector data sources.

-Vector data sources (a.k.a. “shapefiles”) are files or web services or databases that provide tables of data fields.
+Vector data sources, drawings (a.k.a. “shapefiles”) are files or web services or databases that provide tables of data fields.
 These fields may include spatial geometry data such as points, lines, polygons, and other planar types composed of paths of coordinates.

 lazysf uses the dplyr/dbplyr ‘tbl\_lazy’ mechanism by providing a GDAL DBI-backend like many database packages in R. The convenience function